-The system is operated by a water pump located in the port outboard area of the generator compartment.
-It is necessary for the system to be energized and the WATER PRESSURE switch on the cabin electrical panel to be turned on to operate the water system.
+The system is operated by a 12V DC water pump located in the engine compartment.
+It is necessary for the 12V DC system to be energized and the WATER PRESSURE switch to be turned on to operate the water system.
 The water pump works on demand.
 It will not automatically shut off when the freshwater tank is empty.
-Monitor the level of water in the tank.
-If the water pump is allowed to run continuously, it may overheat.